Good Humour, Good Health

 |Garlic, as Galen writes […], is hot and dry in the fourth degree […] Garlic is irritating and burning; it hurts, dries and bloats the stomach, it induces thirst, makes the head spin and clouds the eyes, therefore wise men do well to be wary of it. […] Garlic is greatly beneficial […] to those who travel to foreign lands and overseas, especially where there are venomous reptiles and noxious, foul-smelling waters.
 Likewise, it is good against the plague, but only to gross people (peasantry), who are accustomed to garlic, […] because it amplifies their innate heat and helps burn all excess matter; but in a luxurious man it does much harm.|

 |— Marcin z Urzędowa: Herbarz polski, to jest o przyrodzeniu ziół i drzew rozmaitych, i innych rzeczy do lekarstw należących, Kraków: Jan Firlewicz, 1595, p.
-18, own translation
+18, own translation|

 Long story short, garlic grows in the dirt, it has a sharp flavour and stinks, so it's potentially harmful to people who are used to luxuries.
 Peasants, though, who are used to eating garlic, may devour it without fear.
 Among many stories meant to remind peasants of their place, there's a particularly interesting one written by Sabadino degli Arienti around the time when Columbus was sailing in search of India.
 It's about a valet who was nagging his lord to make him a knight.
 The tired nobleman eventually conceded, but not without teaching his valet a lesson: he gave him a coat of arms sporting a head of garlic under a golden sun in a blue field and, for the crest, a virgin pinching her nose shut.
-The blue background and the sun symbolize air and fire, which in themselves are noble elements that are perfectly fit for noble heraldry, but in this context they testify to garlic's drying and heating properties (in the fourth, almost lethal, degree).
+The blue background and the sun symbolise air and fire, which in themselves are noble elements that are perfectly fit for noble heraldry, but in this context they testify to garlic's drying and heating properties (in the fourth, almost lethal, degree).
 The moral of the story is obvious: garlic will always stink and a peasant will always be a peasant.

 There's only one problem here: garlic is tasty.
 And it's not just the peasants who find it so.
 Why then should the nobles abstain from eating something that makes food so flavourful?
 Thank God for a loophole: you can ennoble lowly foods like garlic by combining them with more exclusive ingredients.
-Degli Arienti himself admitted in the end that "garlic is always food for peasants, and this even when it is sometimes artificially civilized by inserting it into roasted geese."
+Degli Arienti himself admitted in the end that "garlic is always food for peasants, and this even when it is sometimes artificially civilised by inserting it into roasted geese."
 And this is the difference between garlic and a peasant: one can hope for eventual social advancement, the other cannot.

 If we were able to bend Galenic theory for the purpose of justifying social inequality, then perhaps we can also use it to justify geographic differences in what people eat?
 In the Middle Ages, people throughout Europe were trying to eat according to the same ancient nutritional doctrine which they read quite literally.
-But eventually those in the north realized that Hippocrates and Galen had lived in the Mediterranean basin.
+But eventually those in the north realised that Hippocrates and Galen had lived in the Mediterranean basin.
 Why assume that what was good for them is also good for those living in other climate zones?
 Northerners, after all, have different temperaments than the southrons, so it's only natural that they should follow a different diet than the Greeks and Romans did.
 But how do you know what is good for the northerners?
-Well, it's simple: whatever food their organisms have got used over the centuries.
+Well, it's simple: whatever food their organisms have got used to over the centuries.
 In other words, if there's something a given nation really likes to eat and drink, then this is what is healthy for them.
 Perhaps wine was good for Galen, but the Dutch are more suited to drinking hoppy beer; ancient dietary experts may have preferred tender veal over beef, but beef and mustard work better to offset the cold climate of the English; and the Scots, living in harsher climes still, may even safely consume oatcakes, even if these would surely make everybody else sick.
 It's due to this great discovery that separate national cuisines could arise in Europe.

 What else can we justify with humoral dietetics?
 Let's see… What about religious fasting?
 Have you ever wondered why eating meat is forbidden during a Catholic fast?
 Well, that's because red meat heats your body and strengthens then choleric and sanguine humours, which are conducive to promiscuity and other sinful carnal pleasures.
 Fish, on the contrary, cool your body down and temper your proclivity to sin, which is why it is allowed during lean periods.
 Such periods include Lent, Advent and the eves of various holidays, as well as so-called Ember Days, which include three days (Wednesday, Friday and Saturday) in each quarter of the year.
 It would be difficult to find a theological or liturgical rationale for these quarterly fasts, but what you can find is a humoral reason.